Skip to main content

 Section I: Composition of Board of Directors

-The Houston Astronomical Society Board of Directors is composed as follows:
+The Houston Astronomical Society Board of Directors is composed of

 1. EX OFFICIO MEMBERS.
 Individuals holding the following positions are members of the Board of Directors with the right to vote on all matters:

-2. DIRECTORS AT LARGE.
-In addition to ex officio members, six regular members of the Society are elected to serve on the Board of Directors as Directors at Large, with the right to vote on all matters.
+3. DIRECTORS AT LARGE.
+The six regular members of the Society elected to serve on the Board of Directors as Directors at Large, with the right to vote on all matters.

 Section II: Election of Directors